 What is Mediterranean diet?

 Mediterranean is such a large area with lots of countries and cuisines.
 There are more than 20 countries with coastlines on the Mediterranean Sea.
-However, when it comes to food culture these countries have a lot in common.
+However, when it comes to food culture and nutrition these countries have a lot in common.

 The concept of Mediterranean diet was first introduced in the 1970s but it didn’t really become popular until the 1990s.
 The Mediterranean diet was somewhat revolutionary when it was released.
 At the time everyone seemed to agree that the reason we get fat is because we eat too much fat.
 The Mediterranean diet has quite a lot of healthy fats, and today we know that they really are healthy.

 Mediterranean diet – or rather Mediterranean lifestyle – is all about foods and cooking methods that are typical to the countries around the Mediterranean Sea.
 The diet focuses on plant based foods, varied animal and plant proteins, plenty of healthy fats and moderate amounts of red wine (optional).
+Here’s what the Mediterranean food pyramid looks like:

 Mediterranean diet benefits

 There has been a lot of research on Mediterranean diet.
-Here are some of the benefits of the diet.
+Here are some of the health benefits of the diet.
 The Mediterranean diet:

 - reduces the risk of heart disease and stroke by 30 percent